Financial Freedom: Managing Money God's Way

-Throughout our lifetime, money will flow to us and through us.
-As Christians, God has called us to be good stewards of the resources He has blessed us with.
-In other words, it’s not how much money we make, but how we handle it that matters.
+Throughout your life, money will flow to you and through you.
+God has called you to be a good steward of the resources He's blessed you with.
+In other words, it's not how much money you make, but how you handle it that matters.

 Money Mindset

-It all begins by recognizing the money we’re handling is not our own.
-God is our provider (Matthew 6:25-34).
-Scripture reminds us, “no one can serve two masters.
+It all begins by recognizing that the money you're handling isn't really your own.
+God is your provider (Matthew 6:25-34).
+Scripture reminds you, No one can serve two masters.
 Either you will hate the one and love the other, or you will be devoted to the one and despise the other.
-You cannot serve both God and money.”
-(Matthew 6:24)
+You cannot serve both God and money (Matthew 6:24).

 Treasure Test